bjeziorek/angular-list/README.md

 # Day 5

 Trying to figure out how to resolve the bug with jumping element to new line and removing callback.
 It's not that heavy to compute but I need a way to resolve CSS issues that occured.
 In the end I left it, I think that I will redesign displaying character's list.
 It's still a bit too heavy.
 I don't need this kind of animations right there, I can use this fance effect somewhere else.
 I removed innerHTML directive and used just the simplest two way binding, I even didn't need global object keeping their state, I resolved it making these elements invisible, but still, animating 2000+ elements at once is pretty heavy and I have to get rid of that.

+# Day 6

+I started working on quiz component.
+I also edited service to keep not only one character but array of them.
+I created methods to add and remove them and to colour added characters.
+The quiz component has access to that array and displays it with possibility to hide/show any field.
+So it's already pretty useful for learning.
+Just lack of styles if eyes hurting ;) but I'll take care of it later.
+Now I want to concentrate on functionality.